electrocucaracha/bmaas/README.md

 ## Summary

-This project was created to understand the Bare-Metal provisioning processs.
-It supports three differen projects to perform it.
+This project was created to understand the Bare-Metal provisioning process.
+It supports three different projects to perform it.

 * _Manual process_: The [PXE server folder](pxe_server) contains
 instructions to deploy services required by a dedicated